 In addition to the foregoing in 2009, State of California et al., ex rel.
 David Sherwin v.
 Office Depot was filed in Superior Court for the State of California, Los Angeles County, and unsealed on October 16, 2012.
 On January 29, 2014, the case, which had been removed to the United States District Court for the Central District of California, was remanded back to the Superior Court.
 The lawsuit asserts claims, including claims under the California False Claims Act, based on allegations regarding certain pricing practices under now expired agreements that were in place between 2001 and January 1, 2011, pursuant to which governmental agencies purchased office supplies from us.
 The Plaintiffs seek monetary damages and other relief and, to the extent that liability is found under the California False Claims Act, the Company could also be subject to the trebling of damages and statutory penalties.
 On June 25, 2014, the Company participated in a non-binding, voluntary mediation in which the Company negotiated a potential settlement to resolve the matter.
-During the second quarter of 2014, the Company recorded an \$80 million incremental increase to the legal accrual which included the potential settlement of \$68 million, as well as attorneys' fees and other related legal matters.
-The parties continue to work to resolve the matter.
-Any final settlement would require court approval and there can be no assurance that the settlement will be reached at all or on the terms proposed.
+During 2014, the Company recorded an \$81 million incremental increase to the legal accrual which included the potential settlement of approximately \$68 million, as well as attorneys' fees and other related legal matters.
+The parties continue to work to finalize the settlement.
+A hearing to obtain final court approval for the settlement is scheduled for November 18, 2014.
+There can be no assurance that the court will approve the settlement on the hearing date.